juan-morales/footprint-php/README.md

 # footprint-php

-Composer package that allows you to closely monitor and retrieve custom stats about your running php script.
+Composer package that allows you to trace/monitor and retrieve/calculate/generate custom stats about your running php script.

-Its build in a modular way handled by event triggers, really easy to follow and customize.
+It is build in a modular way and event triggers, really easy to follow and customize.

-The package already come with some modules likes:
+The package already comes with some modules likes:

 -   ChartJS line chart report (output only)
 -   CSV report (log and output)
--   Time-tracking (log)
+-   Time tracking (log)
 -   Memory tracking (log)

 Code is really simple and short, so you can quickly pick it up and create your own code.